 As expected, the new controllers will include many features also integrated into the PlayStation 5 DualSense controllers.
 With adaptive triggers with varying resistances and haptic feedback that uses targeted rumbling, these new controllers may be the most immersive in VR gaming to date.

 They also integrate better tracking than their predecessors.
 The next-generation VR headset will now have the ability to track these controllers, and the controllers themselves will track where your fingers are positioned on them.
 This will allow all new methods of control in PlayStation VR and should be able to interpret your movements far more accurately than the current system, which solely relies on tracking from the camera and has a tendency to desync.

 Does the original PlayStation VR work with the PlayStation 5?

 This is an interesting question, and it has a somewhat complicated answer.
-The short answer is yes.
-However, you will need to order an adaptor from Sony to link your PlayStation 4 camera to your PlayStation 5 since the current generation camera is not compatible with the original VR headset.
+This short answer is yes.
+However, you will need to order an adaptor (opens in new tab) from Sony to link your PlayStation 4 camera to your PlayStation 5 since the current generation camera is not compatible with the original VR headset.
 It gets more complicated again when you begin considering software compatibility.
-With the PlayStation 5’s improved processing speeds, original PlayStation VR games run smoother when played through the current generation console.
+With the PS5’s improved processing speeds, original PSVR games run smoother when played through the current generation console.

-Many VR games come in a PlayStation 5 or PlayStation 4 version, and the PlayStation 5 updated versions do not work with the original PlayStation VR.
-In these cases, as with popular games like No Man’s Sky or Resident Evil VII, you will need the PlayStation 4 version running on your console to play them in VR.
+Many VR games come in a PS5 or PS4 version, and the PS5 updated versions do not work with the original PlayStation VR.
+In these cases, as with popular games like No Man’s Sky or Resident Evil 7, you will need the PlayStation 4 version running on your console to play them in VR.